CrashOverride85/zc95/README.md

    - Show firmware version somewhere
    - Two way comms with the the ZC628 output board - e.g. if the ZC628 fails to initialise correctly (or is missing), report this
    - Save pattern settings on exit?
+   - Maybe text to show the currently active pattern on screen?

 # Hardware
    - Possible audio input - the main board has been designed with an audio input expansion board getting audio via the port labelled serial in mind